You might be wondering, can I buy a slot machine for my home? Before I wrote this guide to buying used slot machines, I had the same question.

 States Where Owning Slots Is Legal

 In the following 12 U.S. states, it is legal to own any type of slot machine.
 No restriction exists on owning slots at all.
 As readers can tell from the lists further down the page, restrictions usually exist on the age of the gaming machine.
 The idea is to allow vintage gaming machine aficionados to own older slots.
 At the same time, gamblers who want to own the latest, cutting-edge electronic slot machines often cannot make those purchases legally.

 The twelve states listed below have no such restrictions.
-It might not seem strange to see that Nevada has no such restrictions since Las Vegas and Reno are gambling-friendly.
-What might seem strange is to see Utah, where all gambling is illegal, has no such restrictions.
-Texas and Arkansas, which hardly are gaming capitals, also have no restrictions.
+It might not seem strange to see that Nevada has no such limits since Las Vegas and Reno are gambling-friendly.
+What might seem odd is to see Utah, where all gambling is illegal, has no such restrictions.
+Texas and Arkansas, which hardly are gaming capitals, also have no limits.
 Kentucky, which usually features its horse racing industry over casino gambling, does not ban the ownership of slots.